Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Regen Facillitation Plan.md

 To enhance resoloution of the network structure, our domains and roles.

 ## How?
-Collect and reconcile individual perspectives and deepen enquiry with liberating structures.
+Collect and reconcile individual perspectives and deepen enquiry with liberating structures:
 - 1-2-4-All session on individual roles (what I assume about my role, what others assume about my role)
-- 1-2-4-All session on network structure (what I assume about the network, what
+- 1-2-4-All session on network structure (what I assume about the network, others perspectives)
+- 1-2-4-All session on domains (what I assume is needed to birdge the gap, others perspectives)

 ## What?

 A working map of the terrain and how it may unfold across time
 - [[Org Structure Index]]